HomeSpan/HomeSpan/README.md

 * Dozens of integrated HomeKit Services
 * Operates in either Accessory or Bridge mode
 * Supports pairing with Setup Codes or QR Codes
+* Supports both WiFi and Ethernet connectivity to your home network

 ### For the HomeSpan Developer